Gateways: Undergraduate Opportunities in Archaeology

 “Wrap-up” small grants for dissertation research

 These grants are intended for students who have completed most of their dissertation research, but need a small amount of extra support to help with lab fees, targeted site visits, or other specific costs.
-To apply, please complete this short proposal.
+To apply download and complete this short proposal.
 The budget should not exceed $1200.
 Proposals will be evaluated on a rolling basis: there is no deadline, but funds may be more likely to be available earlier in the academic year.

 Idea Labs: Faculty and Graduate Student Working Groups